SupportGuide

 Should AI live only in support channels?

 Not necessarily.
 Some of the highest-value questions happen before purchase, especially on product pages and during product discovery.
+See our guide to merchant-side vs shopper-side AI for more on the distinction.

 Explore Dori if you want customer service automation combined with pre-purchase buying help.